Acute Care Nurse Practitioner (NP) – Education, Licensure & Salary

 ACNP Certifications and Eligibility

 National certification is required in every state to be licensed as a nurse practitioner and work as an ACNP.
-Certification for ACNPs is available through the American Nurses Credentialing Center (ANCC), the American Association of Critical Care Nurses (AACN), and the Pediatric Nursing Certification Board (PNCB).
+ACNP certification is available through the American Nurses Credentialing Center (ANCC), the American Association of Critical Care Nurses (AACN), and the Pediatric Nursing Certification Board (PNCB).

 Nurse practitioners can earn the Adult-Gerontology Acute Care Nurse Practitioner Certification (AGACNP-BC) through the ANCC.
 The eligibility requirements for this certification are: